kon3155/tianyedoctor/content/en/authors/feiteng/_index.md

 # Organizations/Affiliations to show in About widget
 organizations:
-  - name: Principal Investigator of Northeastern University
+  - name: principal investigator of Northeastern University.

 # Short bio (displayed in user profile at end of posts)
 bio: ''